secretstartups/handbook/content/handbook/total-rewards/benefits/general-and-entity-benefits/inc-benefits-us/_index.md

 ##### Cigna Infertility Services

 Infertility services will be included in both the PPO 500 plan and HSA plan.
 This includes a $15,000 lifetime infertility benefit for each covered member.
+There is no infertility cover on the EPO plan.

 Coverage will be provided for the following services: